 Emoticons or emojis are the little faces with expressions.
 We use them in our text messages to convey a host of feelings.
 They can be used to convey our thoughts for distant as well as personal relations.
-They are quick to use and let the other person know your are thinking of them.
-But books, magazines and newspapers are devoid of these little yellow faces.
+They are quick to use and let the other person know you are thinking – of them, about them.
+But books, magazines, and newspapers are devoid of these little yellow faces.

-The reasons are many and here I have tried to capture my take on why writers do not use emojis because of the following reasons
+The reasons are many.
+I have tried to capture my take on why writers do not use emojis.

 Emojis do not convey the right message: An emoji is a smiling, grinning or laughing face.
-But, it cannot capture what a character thinks and feels when their expression changes from from a smile to outright laughter.
+But, it cannot capture what a character thinks and feels when their expression changes from a smile to outright laughter.
 On someone’s achievement, people use the thumbs emoji to show their appreciation.
-But, it will not capture, is the person proud of the achiever?
+But, it will not capture: is the person proud of the achiever?
 How happy are they with the achievement?
-Do they appreciate the hard word behind the achievement?
+Do they appreciate the hard work behind the achievement?

-Emojis will not create experiences: Books help people live vocariously.
-Words help the reader share the experience with character.
+Emojis will not create experiences: Books help people live vicariously.
+Words help the reader share the experience with the character.
 The experience should linger with the reader long after the last page of the book is read.
 One of my best moments from books that I carry use till today is the last sentence from Gone with the Wind, “Tomorrow is another day.”
-These words capture the relaisation, rejection, dejection and hope of Scarlett O’Hara.
+These words capture the realisation, rejection, dejection, and hope of Scarlett O’Hara.
 An emoji would have failed, spectacularly.